xircleag/layer-patch/README.md

 1. Actual implementation of array operations is not expected for early implementations of this spec.
 2. Handling Objects, Arrays and Sets when adding or removing values from Sets: In order to do this, we need to have a platform-agnostic way of signaling the equivalency of two objects, arrays or sets.
 3. More concise syntax.
 It should be possible to add 100 values to an array without 100 operations.
+4. More detail should be provided on how add and remove by "id" actually match by "id".